Employment Background Check FAQs

 The information reported by state repositories, where they exist, is not consistent or thorough.
 Not every state and/or court participates, which leaves huge gaps in the reporting process.
-Stored data vendors purchase and update their tapes or CD-ROM’s about every 90 days, or sometimes every 6 months.
+Stored data vendors purchase and update their tapes or CD-ROMs about every 90 days, or sometimes every 6 months.
 During these intervals, a lot of criminal activity can and will occur, never to be revealed until the next update.
 An employer simply cannot afford to have such gaps in the reporting of a candidate’s past, wondering if the applicant has been arrested and convicted since your vendor's database was long ago updated.

 That being said, stored data does help in a secondary and back-up role when the counties from the “address of record” have also been searched.
-Stored database criminal records from jurisdictions beyond the primary recorded counties could point to convictions that would not have otherwise been known.
+Stored database criminal records from jurisdictions beyond the primarily recorded counties could point to convictions that would not have otherwise been known.

 The EEOC has established the following factors to determine whether a hostile work environment has been created:

-Whether the conduct was unwelcome or unwanted; Whether the conduct was verbal or physical, or both; Whether the conduct was a one-time occurrence or was repeated (e.g., continuous period of harassment); Whether the conduct was hostile and offensive; Whether others joined in perpetrating the harassment; and Whether the harassment was directed at more than one individual.
+Whether the conduct was unwelcome or unwanted; whether the conduct was verbal or physical, or both; whether the conduct was a one-time occurrence or was repeated (e.g., continuous period of harassment); whether the conduct was hostile and offensive; whether others joined in perpetrating the harassment; and whether the harassment was directed at more than one individual.

 HireSafe can retrieve criminal reports from anywhere in the USA, Canada and 250 foreign countries.

 What if someone has changed their name, been married, etc?